dishakjian/unit3/Project3/README.md

 | 29 | Run final tests | Ensure all changes did not break functionality | 30 | Mar 10 | C |
 | 30 | Film video | A video detailing the program while following the test plan | 30 | Mar 11 | D |
 | 31 | Final adjustments and documentation | Ensure project is well-documented | 60 | Mar 11 | A/B/C/D |

-# Appendix
-Fig. 1, email to the client
-Fig. 2, email from the client with approval